 Microsoft Office 365 offers several options to work email as a team.
 The two most popular methods being distribution groups and shared mailboxes.

-A distribution group is a collection of 2+ people’s email addresses.
+A distribution group is a collection of two or more people’s email addresses.
 When an email message is sent to a distribution group that email goes to all members of the group.

 Distribution groups are an easy way to send an email to lots of people at once and one major benefit is the email will be seen by everyone.
 This makes them a great tool for sending notifications department or organization wide.

-But in a team email setting everyone seeing every email is counterproductive – why look at an email that you won’t be answering?
+But in a team email setting everyone seeing every email is inefficient – why look at an email that you won’t be answering?

-Most teams rely on visibility and collaboration in order to be efficient and productive handling email.
+Most teams rely on visibility and collaboration in order to be productive handling email.

 Team visibility using a distribution group is essentially zero.
-A customer emails goes to everyone on the group list, however there Is no way to tell which group member is working the message.
-Group members may copy the distribution list when replying to the customer email to let the rest of the group know it’s handled but this is not a reliable course of action for several reasons:
+An incoming customer email goes to everyone on the group list, however there Is no way to tell which group member is working the message.
+Group members may copy the distribution list when replying to the customer to let the rest of the group know it’s handled but that adds to the inbox congestion and is not a reliable course of action for several reasons:

 1. Multiple group members may work the same message causing duplication of effort.

-3. The customer may follow up with the group member by contacting their personal email address, which can be an issue during vacations or with a workforce on shifts.
+3. The customer may follow up with the group member by contacting their personal email address, which can create visibility issues and slower replies during vacations or with a workforce on shifts.

-Collaboration is possible but very messy, requiring fwd’s, cc’s to the distribution group leading to long, fragmented threads containing both internal comments and the customer conversation.
+Collaboration is possible but very messy, requiring fwd’s and cc’s to the distribution group, leading to long, fragmented threads containing both internal comments and the customer conversation.